 The .exe extension on a filename indicates an executable file.
 Executable files may, in some cases, harm your computer.
 Therefore, please read below to decide for yourself whether the avmailc.exe on your computer is a Trojan that you should remove, or whether it is a file belonging to the Windows operating system or to a trusted application.

 The process known as Antivirus MailScanner Service or Avira MailGuard Service belongs to software Avira AntiVir Premium or Avira Premium Security Suite or Avira Antivirus Premium or Avira AntiVir PersonalEdition by Avira GmbH (www.avira.com) or Avira Operations GmbH & Co.
 KG.

-Description: The file avmailc.exe is located in a subfolder of "C:\Program Files".
+Description: Avmailc.exe is not essential for the Windows OS and causes relatively few problems.
+The avmailc.exe file is located in a subfolder of "C:\Program Files".

 The program has no visible window.
 Avmailc.exe is not a Windows core file.
-Program listens for or sends data on open ports to a LAN or the Internet. avmailc.exe is able to connect to Internet.
-Therefore the technical security rating is 56% dangerous, however also read the users reviews.
+The software listens for or sends data on open ports to a LAN or the Internet.
+Avmailc.exe is able to monitor applications and connect to the Internet.
+Therefore the technical security rating is 53% dangerous, however you should also read the user reviews.